WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 unblurred remain blurred upon navigating to the single results page.

-If a user lands directly on a single result page for a result with sensitive textual content, the result is always be blurred by default.
+If a user lands directly on a single result page for a result with sensitive textual content, the result is always blurred by default.
 This is true regardless of whether the user has disabled blurring by default on the search results page, but only applies to page navigation _directly_ to a single results page rather than a client side navigation.